 PER in Dry-cleaning (including national issues)

-France passed an specific national regulation (arrêté 2345), that entered into force from 1st March 2013, that intends to progressively phase out machines using solvents including PER in residential areas.
+France passed a specific national regulation (arrêté 2345), that entered into force on 1st March 2013, that intends to progressively phase out machines using PER in residential areas until 2022.

 Denmark implemented measures, which are often mentioned as a ban on PER, while it rather implements strict measures for all solvents used in dry- cleaning.
 According to the Danish Dry-Cleaning Association, two-thirds of the Danish dry-cleaners use PER.

-The ECSA Information Sheet for Dry-Cleaners provides more details about this recent development in France.
-The document is also available in French, German, Dutch, Spanish, Italian and Portugese.
+The ECSA Information Sheet for Dry-Cleaners summarises the benefits of PER as well as regulatory information on dry-cleaning.
+The document is also available in French, German, Dutch, Spanish, Italian and Portuguese.
+Click on the links below to see these.